anhornsby/search-analyses/README.md

 A repository for fitting retrieval models to sequential fluency data using multiple knowledge representations estimated from consumer behaviour.

-The repository also shares representations of three long-term knowledge sources; episodic, semantic and hierarchical knowledge.
+The OSF repository also shares representations of three long-term knowledge sources; episodic, semantic and hierarchical knowledge.
 These have been estimated using consumer choice data.

-For more information, please see Hornsby & Love (2021), _Sequential consumer choice as multi-cued retrieval_.
-PsyArxIv. https://psyarxiv.com/cx9r4.
-Or the published version, when available.
+For more information, please see Hornsby & Love (2022), _Sequential consumer choice as multi-cued retrieval_.
+Science Advances.

 ## Data

 Fluency data is located within [this OSF repository](https://osf.io/xw8zk/).
+This data is described in Section 3 of the Supplemental Materials in Hornsby & Love (2022).

 ## Using Docker